Simonlukyamuzi/tweetanalysis/README.md

-# tweetanalysis by Lukyamuzi Simon Yr One Master in Computer Science
+# tweetanalysis by Lukyamuzi Simon
-NAME: LUKYAMUZI SIMON, REG NO.: 2018/HD05/1965U, STUDENT NO.: 1800738413
+Analysis of tweets from a particular country over a specified period of time( Case study is Uganda)